Renewable fuels

 Hydrogen engine innovation is on course.

-The government-subsidized initiative aims to make a traditional diesel engine suitable for hydrogen combustion.
-NPS Driven is leading this work package that is part of the GTD-H project.
-Creating the optimal ratio of oxygen and fuel requires more than conventional mechanical technology.
+Creating the optimal hydrogen combustion requires some innovative adaptations.
 Diesel injection and injector technology, which creates high pressure in the combustion chamber by compression, is well-known to motorists and auto mechanics.
-The modified engine’s valves operate as usual to draw air in by opening and closing.
-Following the introduction of fuel, a spark starts the combustion.
+In the modified engine the valves operate as usual to draw air in by opening and closing.
+However, following the introduction of fuel, a spark is then required to start the combustion.

 InjDurationCyl1